MiroHel96/management-of-computer-networks/determine-the-dr-and-bdr.md

 After configuring each router with new priorities I forced an election by resetting the OSPF process on each of the routers with command "clear ip ospf process".

 <img width="631" height="114" alt="image" src="https://github.com/user-attachments/assets/fced2864-aad8-4cc0-aa05-cc6e29976ef5" />

+Now the election process starts again and according the priorities which I set DR will be RA, BDR will be RB and RC will be an Drother.